SI 2020 Economic Growth

 Murat Alp Celik, University of Toronto

-Xu Tian, Terry College of Business, University of Georgia
+Xu Tian, University of Georgia

 Are Markups Too High?
 Competition, Strategic Innovation, and Industry Dynamics (slides)